 Contact Information by County

-Ten species of catfish inhabit Iowa waters, including Iowa's most popular gamefish - channel catfish.
-Family members can be simply separated into three major groups: the large catfishes that include flathead catfish, blue catfish, and channel catfish, all of which often reach weights of more than 20 pounds; the bullheads, including black, yellow, and brown, which rarely exceed 4 pounds in weight; and the madtoms, represented by the tadpole madtom, slender madtom, stone cat, and freckled madtom, which are the smallest of the catfishes.
-Catfishes are easily distinguished from other fishes by their smooth scaleless bodies, eight elongated fleshy barbels or "whiskers" abouth their mouth, and the strong, sharp spines that are located at the insertion of the dorsal and pectoral fins.
-Clicking here will give you access to a helpful guide for identifying Iowa’s large catfishes (2.1 MB).
+Catfish and Bullheads Ten species of catfish live in Iowa waters.
+Family members can be separated into three major groups: large catfishes, flathead catfish, blue catfish, and channel catfish, often weigh more than 20 pounds; the bullheads, black, yellow, and brown, rarely exceed 4 pounds; and madtoms, tadpole madtom, slender madtom, stone cat, and freckled madtom, the smallest of the catfishes.
+Catfish have no scales, eight fleshy barbels or "whiskers" around their mouth and strong, sharp spines found at the insertion of the dorsal and pectoral fins.
+Learn tips for identifying Iowa's large catfish with this helpful guide.

-The the popular gamefish walleye, sauger and yellow perch are some of the 20 representatives of the perch family in the state, with the remaining members all being various species of darters.
-Members of the perch family are characterized by rather slender, elongated bodies and by a large bone on the gill cover which ends in a flat spine.
-The dorsal fins are a very distinctive characteristic of the family with a definite separation evident between the anterior spiny portion and the soft portion to the posterior.
+Perch Iowa’s popular gamefish, walleye, sauger and yellow perch, are some of the 20 members of the perch family in Iowa.
+The remaining members are various species of darters.
+Members of the perch family have rather slender, elongated bodies and a large bone on the gill cover that ends in a flat spine.
+The spiny and soft portions of the dorsal fin are completely separated.

-The native brook trout and the naturalized rainbow and brown trout are the only coldwater gamefish in Iowa.
+Trout The native brook trout and the naturalized rainbow and brown trout are the only coldwater gamefish in Iowa.
 They are slender with tiny scales covering their body, a hooked lower jaw and an adipose fin behind the dorsal fin.
-All Iowa trout streams, numbering more than 100, are located in nine northeastern counties, roughly east of the Cedar River and north of the cities of Cedar Rapids and Maquoketa.
-Most coldwater streams are in private ownership, and trout fishing is allowed by public access agreements between the Department of Natural Resources and the landowners.
-Natural reproduction of brown and brook trout presently occurs in a few streams, but for the most part trout inhabiting Iowa streams are produced at one of the three trout hatcheries located at Manchester, Decorah and Big Spring.
+All Iowa trout streams, more than 100, are located in nine northeastern counties, roughly east of the Cedar River and north of the Cedar Rapids and Maquoketa.
+Most coldwater streams are in private ownership, with trout fishing allowed by public access agreements between the Department of Natural Resources and the landowners.
+Natural reproduction of brown and brook trout presently occurs in a few streams, but most trout found in Iowa streams are produced at one of the three trout hatcheries located at Manchester, Decorah and Big Springs.

-Respected by anglers, these important gamefish have three different species in the state: northern pike, muskellunge, and grass pickerel.
-Pike are voracious fish and primary predators that are held in high esteem by the angling fraternity.
-As a result, considerable effort has been put forth for hatchery production of these fish in order to replenish depleted populations.
-Members of the pike family have similar physical characteristics that easily identify them.
-The body is round-shaped and elongated with a frontal-flattened head, along with a duck-bill shaped jaw lined with large, canine-like teeth.
-The dorsal fin is inserted far back on the body.
+Pike These important gamefish have three different species in the state: northern pike, muskellunge, and grass pickerel.
+Pike, voracious fish and primary predators, are held in high esteem by anglers.
+Considerable effort has been made for hatchery production of these fish to replenish depleted populations.
+Members of the pike family have long, cylindrical bodies with a short dorsal fin far back on the body.
 Their heads are flattened with duckbill-shaped jaws lined with very sharp teeth.

-The Iowa DNR has used data collected from muskellunge in the Iowa Great Lakes (East and West Okoboji, and Spirit Lake) to create a length-weight conversion chart to assist catch-and-release anglers in determining the weight of their fish.
+The Iowa DNR used data collected from muskellunge in the Iowa Great Lakes (East and West Okoboji, and Spirit Lake) to create a length-weight conversion chart to help catch-and-release anglers determine the weight of their fish.
 This chart is available as both a PDF and an Excel file.

-This family includes many common bait species of fish found in the state, as well as the common carp.
-The Cyprinidae family is the most diverse and dynamic group of fishes in Iowa and perhaps the world.
-Members of this family can be found in all Iowa rivers and streams and in most lakes.
+Minnows This family includes many common bait species found in the state, as well as the common carp.
+The Cyprinidae family is the most diverse and dynamic group of fish in Iowa and perhaps the world.
+Minnows can be found in all Iowa rivers and streams and in most lakes.
 Their range of environmental tolerance varies from those that are on the very extremes of their natural continental distribution and are threatened with extirpation, to those with expanding distribution and abundance.
-Minnows form the basis of our natural stream fish fauna, and they have filled most of the habitat niches through evolution and natural selection.
+Minnows form the basis of our natural stream fish fauna and have filled most of the habitat niches through evolution and natural selection.

-Primitive fishes in Iowa include the paddlefish, bowfin, sturgeon, gar and lamprey.
-They are described as "primitive" because they lack one or several of the features characterizing more "advanced" fish species, such as jaws, ganoid scale type, lack of vertebrae, body structure, or phylogenetic relations.
+Primitive Fish Primitive fish in Iowa include the paddlefish, bowfin, sturgeon, gar and lamprey.
+They lack one or several of the features more "advanced" fish species have, such as jaws, ganoid scale type, lack of vertebrae, body structure, or phylogenetic relations.